Skip to Content

 How to make Cowboy Soup

-First: In a large pot (I use a 9.5 quart pot) cook the ground beef and onions over medium high heat.
-When no longer pink, drain the fat if desired.
+First: In a large pot or dutch oven (I use a 9.5 quart pot) cook the ground beef and onions over medium-high heat.
+When no longer pink, drain the excess grease if desired.

-Second: Add the garlic and seasonings.
+Second: Add the garlic and seasonings to the cooked ground meat.
 Stir to mix.
 Add the beans, corn, mixed vegetables, and diced tomatoes.
 Stir to combine.

 Third: Add the Ro-tel, diced potatoes, and the broth.
 Stir to combine.
 Add 2 cups water if the broth doesn’t quite reach the top of the other ingredients.